Free-ranging dog: "Wild" dogs

 The Australian dingo is debated as being a "wild dog".

 The existence of "wild dogs" is debated.
 Some authors propose that this term applies to the Australian dingo and dingo-feral dog hybrids.
 They believe that these have a history of independence from humans and should no longer be considered as domesticated.
-Others disagree, and propose that the dingo was once domesticated and is now a feral dog.
+Others disagree and propose that the dingo was once domesticated and is now a feral dog.

-Queensland Department of Agriculture and Fisheries defines wild dogs as any dogs that are not domesticated, which includes dingoes, feral dogs and hybrids.
-Yearling wild dogs frequently disperse more than 100 km from the place where they were born.
+Queensland Department of Agriculture and Fisheries defines wild dogs as any dogs that are not domesticated, which includes dingoes, feral dogs, and hybrids.
+Yearling wild dogs frequently disperse more than 100 km from their birthplace.